zaslam72/kin-ect4/README.md

 ### Main Features
 1. Search by category through a collection of board games
 2. Add board games to your personal collection
+3. Vote for your favorite board games
-3. Connect with friends and see what they're playing
+4. Connect with friends and see what they're playing
-4. Post comments related to board games
+5. Post comments related to board games

 ### Tech Stack
 1. Framework: Ruby on Rails